sateeshreddykakumanu/Treasure_Data/README.md

 If it is not a first run:
 digdag run td_mysql.dig --rerun

+`MySQL user: root`
+`MySQL password: mysql`

+Also tried setting MySQL passqword using digdag secret, but wasn't successful

-**task_run.txt** -> Text file containing the server logs of one end-to-end run of your digdag workflow
+**task_run.txt** -> Text file containing the server logs of one end-to-end run of digdag workflow